 And here we are.

 Drop a sphere into a liquid.
 If you know the size and density of the sphere and the density of the liquid, you can determine the viscosity of the liquid.
-If you don't know the density of the fluid you can determine the kinematic viscosity.
-If you don't know the density of the sphere, but you know its mass and radius, well then you do know its density.
-Why are you talking to me?
-Go back several chapters and get yourself some education.
+If you don't know the density of the liquid you can still determine the kinematic viscosity.
+If you don't know the density of the sphere, but you know its mass and radius, well then you can calculate its density.

 Newton's equation relates shear stress and velocity gradient by means of a quantity called viscosity.
 A newtonian fluid is one in which the viscosity is just a number.
-A non-newtonian fluid is one in which the viscosity is a function some mechanical variable like shear stress or time.
-(Non-newtonian fluids that change over time are said to have a memory.)
+A non-newtonian fluid is one in which the viscosity is a function of some mechanical variable like shear stress or time.
+Non-newtonian fluids that change over time are said to have a memory.

 Some gels and pastes behave like a fluid when worked or agitated and then settle into a nearly solid state when at rest.
 Such materials are examples of shear-thinning fluids.
 House paint is a shear-thinning fluid and it's a good thing, too.
 Brushing, rolling, or spraying are means of temporarily applying shear stress.
 This reduces the paint's viscosity to the point where it can now flow out of the applicator and onto the wall or ceiling.
 Once this shear stress is removed the paint returns to its resting viscosity, which is so large that an appropriately thin layer behaves more like a solid than a liquid and the paint does not run or drip.
 Think about what it would be like to paint with water or honey for comparison.
 The former is always too runny and the latter is always too sticky.

 Toothpaste is another example of a material whose viscosity decreases under stress.
 Toothpaste behaves like a solid while it sits at rest inside the tube.
 It will not flow out spontaneously when the cap is removed, but it will flow out when you put the squeeze on it.
-Now it ceases to behave like a solid and starts to act like a very thick liquid. when it lands on your toothbrush, the stress is released and the toothpaste returns to a solid (or at least a semisolid) state.
-You do not have to worry about it flowing off the brush as you raise it to your mouth.
+Now it ceases to behave like a solid and starts to act like a thick liquid. when it lands on your toothbrush, the stress is released and the toothpaste returns to a nearly solid state.
+You don't have to worry about it flowing off the brush as you raise it to your mouth.

 Shear-thinning fluids can be classified into one of three general groups.
 A material that has a viscosity that decreases under shear stress but stays constant over time is said to be pseudoplastic.
 A material that has a viscosity that decreases under shear stress and then continues to decrease with time is said to be thixotropic.
-If the transition from high viscosity (or nearly semisolid) to low viscosity (or essentially liquid) takes place only after the shear stress exceeds some minimum value, the material is said to be a bingham plastic.
+If the transition from high viscosity (nearly semisolid) to low viscosity (essentially liquid) takes place only after the shear stress exceeds some minimum value, the material is said to be a bingham plastic.

 Materials that turn nearly solid under stress are more than just a curiosity.
 They're ideal candidates for body armor and protective sports padding.
 A bulletproof vest or a kneepad made of of shear-thickening material would be supple and yielding to the mild stresses of ordinary body motions, but would turn rock hard in response to the traumatic stress imposed by a weapon or a fall to the ground.